Frequently asked questions

 Our packaging is completely recyclable, biodegradable or compostable.
 It also costs about 3 times the price of regular non-sustainable packaging.
 If we didn’t care so much about the environment, we’d just buy the cheaper stuff and make more profits.
 But that’s not who we are.
 We acknowledge our impact on the environment and take the responsibility to minimise this by choosing sustainable practices.

 Finally and most importantly.
 We use really good quality ingredients.
-About 80-85% of the ingredients we use are organic (official certification coming soon - it’s a LOT of paperwork to get and to maintain).
+About 60-90% of the ingredients we use are organic (we have been awarded Silver status by Fødeværestyrelsen).
 The remaining portion is not organic either because we just can’t get that particular ingredient as an organic version or the quality/flavour just isn’t as good as an organic version.
 We careful scrutinise EVERY ingredient we order to make sure it’s not full of crap.
 If it contains unnecessary junk, we won’t use it.
 We’re pretty stubborn that way.

 Great food is made with great ingredients (among other things like great, skilled staff).
 Great ingredients cost much more than crappy ingredients.
 You get what you pay for.